Preamble

 6. Do not lend your work to other students unless you feel certain they will not use it dishonestly.

-7. Keep a photocopy of all assignments, essays, and reports you hand in to be graded.
+8. Keep a photocopy of all assignments, essays, and reports you hand in to be graded.
 Keep rough copies and notes until your final grade is received.
 Notes and rough copies can constitute valuable evidence that your work is your own.

-8. When saving electronic files, save the drafts of assignments/ papers under different versions.
+9. When saving electronic files, save the drafts of assignments/ papers under different versions.
 This maintains a record of your work as it develops to the final version.

-11. When in doubt about any practice, ask your instructor.
+12. When in doubt about any practice, ask your instructor.
 Do not rely on friends, relatives or fellow students for information about what is acceptable academic practice in a particular course or discipline.

-12. When material you read impresses you, be particularly careful to use your own words.
+13. When material you read impresses you, be particularly careful to use your own words.
 Use quotation marks and cite sources whenever you use the words of another, even phrases only one or two words in length.
 Acknowledge all sources of information and inspiration.

 • talk about your suspicions with the other person

-• report the suspicion to the Instructor/Chair/Dean
+• report the suspicion to the Instructor/Department Head/Dean

 • remain uninvolved

 Reporting a suspect: There are two ways to make such a report: (1) by giving the instructor, head or dean a tip; (2) by giving evidence.
 When you give a tip, you need not disclose your identity.
-You are merely advising the instructor, chair or dean that you suspect academic dishonesty took place (or will probably take place).
+You are merely advising the instructor, head or dean that you suspect academic dishonesty took place (or will probably take place).
 It is up to that person to investigate and gather evidence needed to charge the offenders.
 You do not become a witness.
 A tip can be written, phoned or given in person.

 Sometimes a tip will not be useful because the instructor is unable to find any evidence in support of the claims made.
-From the university’s point of view it is always preferable to have a witness willing to state what they have seen or heard.
+From the University's point of view it is always preferable to have a witness willing to state what they have seen or heard.

 If you have any questions, please contact our office.
 The Student Advocacy office maintains a resource file on the topic of Academic Integrity for students and staff.
 Test your understanding of academic honesty by accessing our web-site.